makerdao/dss-allocator/README.md

 A simple contract for the AllocatorDAO to hold funds in.

 - Supports approving contracts to `transferFrom` it.
-- Note that although the AllocatorVault pushes and pulls NST to/from the AllocatorBuffer, it can manage other tokens as well.
+- Note that although the `AllocatorVault` pushes and pulls NST to/from the `AllocatorBuffer`, it can manage other tokens as well.

 ### AllocatorRoles

 A global permissions registry, inspired by [ds-roles](https://github.com/dapphub/ds-roles).

-- Allows AllocatorDAOs to list operators to manage AllocatorVaults, funnels and conduits in a per-action resolution.
+- Allows AllocatorDAOs to list operators to manage `AllocatorVault`s, funnels and conduits in a per-action resolution.
 - Warded by the Pause Proxy, which needs to add a new AllocatorDAO once one is onboarded.

 ### AllocatorRegistry

-A registry where each AllocatorDAO’s AllocatorBuffer address is listed.
+A registry where each AllocatorDAO’s `AllocatorBuffer` address is listed.

 ### Swapper

-A module that pulls tokens from the AllocatorBuffer and sends them to be swapped at a callee contract.
-The resulting funds are sent back to the AllocatorBuffer.
+A module that pulls tokens from the `AllocatorBuffer` and sends them to be swapped at a callee contract.
+The resulting funds are sent back to the `AllocatorBuffer`.

 It enforces that: